gustatramontin/medical_insurance_premium/README.md

 ### Predictions

-I created two type of algorithm, one tries to predict the expenses values, and the other you set a expense value that if higher the person should use premium, and the algorithm, based on the classify if the person should use the premium,
+I created two type of algorithm, one tries to predict the expenses values, and the other you set a expense value that if higher the person should use premium, and the algorithm, based on the value, classify if the person should use the premium,

 For the one that predict i used Polynomial Regression, and the one that classify I used RandomForestClassifier